 Bibliography of Wheaton Histories

-This very brief account, written for Wheaton’s 125th Anniversary, concentrates on the founding of the Seminary and the Nineteenth Century.
-Only a few pages are devoted to the 1912 to 1960 period.
-Clewes was a Professor of History at Wheaton from 1941 to 1980.
+This very brief account, written for Wheaton’s 125th anniversary, concentrates on the founding of the Seminary and its history during the nineteenth century.
+Only a few pages are devoted to the period between 1912 and 1960.

-This study includes the updated text of Helmreich’s earlier history, and continues the story to 1957, when the Board of Trustees voted to significantly increase student enrollment.
+This study includes the updated text of Helmreich’s earlier history and continues the story to

-Written for the Seminary’s 50th Anniversary by one of Wheaton’s most eminent teachers, this volume is particularly useful for its cataloging of the accomplishments of many Seminary graduates.
-The lack of citations and index make this rather sentimental history difficult to use for research.
+Written for the Seminary’s 50th anniversary by one of Wheaton’s preeminent teachers, this volume is particularly useful for its cataloging of the accomplishments of many Seminary graduates, but its lack of citations and index make this rather sentimental history difficult to use for research.
 It can also be read online at Google Books.

-Written by the College Archivist (Stickney) and the then Director of Watson Gallery (Davidson) to complement a Sesquicentennial exhibit of the same name, this history covers the founding through the 150th anniversary in 1985.
+Written by the College archivist and the director of Watson Gallery to complement a sesquicentennial exhibit of the same name, this history covers the Seminary’s founding through the 150th anniversary in 1985.
 Numerous photos accompany the text.